blinksocks/blinksocks/docs/config/README.md

 }
 ```

-`presets` are chaining from the first to the last, and are almost free to compose.
+`presets` process data stream from the first to the last.
+You can add/remove/modify them freely.

-For usage about presets, please check out [presets].
+For more information about presets, please check out [presets].

 ### blinksocks over TLS

-By default, blinksocks use "tcp" as transport, but you can also take advantage of TLS technology to protect your data.
-To use blinksocks over TLS, you should:
+By default, blinksocks use "tcp" as transport, but you can take advantage of TLS technology to protect your data well.

+To enable blinksocks over TLS, you should:

 1. Generate `key.pem` and `cert.pem` on server